-As an experienced security CMS website operation person, I fully understand the importance of flexible content management in improving user experience and operational efficiency.The Anqi CMS boasts powerful content model features, allowing us to easily customize and extend the website content structure according to specific business needs.Today, I will guide you to delve deeper into how to create custom content model fields in AnQiCMS, such as adding an 'author' field for articles or detailed 'parameters' for products.
+As an experienced security CMS website operation personnel, I fully understand the importance of flexible content management in improving user experience and operational efficiency.AnQi CMS with its powerful content model function allows us to easily customize and expand the website content structure according to specific business needs.Today, I will guide you to delve deeper into creating custom content model fields in AnQiCMS, such as adding an 'author' field to articles or detailed 'parameters' to products.

-Understanding the CMS content model and custom fields
+Understanding the content model and customized fields of AnQi CMS

-In the Auto CMS, the content model is the basic framework that defines the type of website content, which determines what information your content can include.System provides a variety of preset models such as 'Article Model' and 'Product Model', but the real strength lies in its high degree of customization.This means you can add, modify, or delete fields for these models according to the unique needs of your website to achieve personalized content management.
+In AnQi CMS, the content model is the basic framework for defining the type of website content, which determines what information your content can include.The system provides various preset models such as "Article Model" and "Product Model", but its true strength lies in its high degree of customization.This means that you can add, modify, or delete fields for these models based on the unique needs of your website, thereby achieving personalized content management.

-Imagine if your website needs to publish technical articles, you may want each article to clearly indicate the "article author" and "publish date".Or, if you are selling electronic products, you may need to add a series of detailed parameters such as 'processor model', 'memory size', 'screen size', and so on for each product.These personalized information outside the standard fields is exactly added and managed through the "custom fields".By creating custom fields, you can ensure that each piece of content has the data structure that best fits its characteristics, greatly improving the accuracy and usability of the content.
+Imagine if your website needs to publish technical articles, you may want to clearly indicate the "article author" and "publish date" for each article.Or if you are selling electronic products, you may need to add a series of detailed parameters such as 'processor model', 'memory size', 'screen size', and so on for each product.This personalized information outside the standard fields is exactly what is added and managed through 'custom fields'.By creating custom fields, you can ensure that each piece of content has the data structure most suitable to its characteristics, greatly improving the accuracy and usability of the content.

-In AnQiCMS backend, creating custom fields is an intuitive and user-friendly process.We will take 'Article Author' and 'Product Parameters' as examples to demonstrate how to operate in detail.
+In the AnQiCMS backend, creating a custom field is an intuitive and user-friendly process.We will take 'article author' and 'product parameters' as examples to demonstrate how to operate in detail.

-Firstly, you need to log in to the AnQiCMS backend management interface.
-Find and click in the left navigation menu.“Content Management”In the expanded submenu, select.“Content Model”。Here you can list all the content models currently available on your website, including both built-in and any custom models you may have created.
+First, you need to log in to the AnQiCMS admin interface.
+Find and click on“Content Management”in the expanded submenu.“Content Model”Here will be listed all the content models currently available on your website, including system-built-in and custom models you may have created.

 Now, you will see a form that requires you to fill in some key information for your new field:

-- Parameter name:This is the name displayed in the background content editing interface of the field, which should be easy to understand and identify.
-For example, you can fill in 'article author', 'product color', or 'CPU model'.
+- Parameter name:This is the name displayed in the background content editing interface, it should be easy to understand and identify.
+For example, you can fill in "article author", "product color", or "CPU model".

-author,“Product Color” can be set toproductColor,“CPU Model” can be set tocpuModel.
-This field name is the core of the template tag call. - Field Type:AnQiCMS provides various field types to accommodate different data formats:
+author,“Product color” can be set toproductColor,“CPU model” can be set tocpuModel.
+This field name is the core of the template tag call. - Field type:AnQiCMS provides various field types to adapt to different data formats:

-- Single-line text:Applicable to short text input, such as article titles, author names.
+- Single-line text:Suitable for short text input, such as article titles, author names.

-- Multi-line text:Applicable to longer text content, such as product descriptions and detailed explanations.
+- Multi-line text:Suitable for long text content, such as product descriptions and detailed explanations.

-- Single selection (Radio):Provide multiple preset options, and users can only choose one.
+- Single selection (Radio):Provide multiple preset options for the user to choose from.

-- Multiple Selection (Checkbox):Provide multiple preset options, users can select multiple at the same time.
+- Multiple selection (Checkbox):Provide multiple preset options, the user can select multiple options at the same time.

-- Dropdown selection (Select):Display multiple options in the form of a dropdown menu, users can only select one.
+- Select (Select):Display multiple options in the form of a dropdown menu, the user can only select one.

-- Mandatory:Tick this box, and the field must be filled in during content creation or editing to submit.
+- Mandatory?:Tick this box, and the field must be filled in when creating or editing content in order to submit.

-- Default value:You can set a default initial value for the field.
+- Default:You can set a default initial value for the field.
 For selection type fields, the content entered here is your option list, one per line.

-Complete the configuration of all fields, don't forget to click the“Save”button to make your changes take effect.
+After completing the configuration of all fields, don't forget to click the“Save”button at the bottom of the page to make your changes effective.

 apply custom fields in content creation

-Once you add custom fields to the content model, these fields will immediately display in the corresponding content editing interface.
-For example, if you add custom fields to the "Article Model".author字段,那么当您发布新文章或编辑现有文章时,在“其他参数”的折叠区域内,您会看到一个名为“文章作者”的输入框,供您填写文章的作者信息。同样地,如果您为“产品模型”定义了productColorandcpuModelThese fields will also appear in the edit interface when publishing or editing a product, waiting for you to fill in specific parameter values for the product.
+Once you add custom fields to the content model, these fields will immediately appear in the corresponding content editing interface.
+For example, if you add to theauthorfield, so when you publish a new article or edit an existing article, in the 'Other Parameters' collapse area, you will see an input box named 'Article Author' to enter the author information of the article.
+Similarly, if you define a 'Product Model' forproductColorandcpuModelThese fields will also appear in the editing interface when publishing or editing a product, waiting for you to fill in specific parameter values for the product.

 Display custom fields in the front-end template

-Presenting the data stored in the custom field on the website frontend is the final and most important step in the content management process.AnQiCMS provides flexible template tags, allowing you to easily display these customized information on the page.
+Presenting data stored in custom fields on the website's frontend is the final and most important step in the content management process.AnQiCMS provides flexible template tags, allowing you to easily display these customized information on the page.

-1. Display a single custom field:If you want to directly get the value of a specific custom field, such as “Article Author”, you can usearchiveDetaila tag to specifynameThe parameter is the name of your “Called Field”.
+1. Display a single custom field:If you want to directly retrieve the value of a specific custom field, such as "article author", you can usearchiveDetaillabel and specifynameThe parameter is the name of your "called field".

 For example, display the article author: